weakish/docs-en/views/rest_api.md

 ### Associating with Objects

-As mentioned above, files can be considered as a special form of pointer.
+As mentioned above, files can be considered as a special form of pointers.
 To associate a file object with an object, we just pass the file object `{"id": "objectId of the file", "__type": "File"}` to an attribute of that file.
 For example, to create a `Staff` object with a photo: